John McPhee (motorcyclist): Peugeot MC Saxoprint (2016)

 In 2016 McPhee had a difficult year on the team's new Peugeot bike, which proved uncompetitive in the dry.
-However, the Scot had several good results in wet conditions: 7th in Argentina, and 6th in Germany, before the race in Brno, where he took the lead after championship leader Brad Binder had crashed out, and despite almost highsiding on the penultimate lap, held on for his first ever Grand Prix victory.
+However, the Scot had several good results in wet conditions: 7th in Argentina, and 6th in Germany.
+In Brno, he took the lead after championship leader Brad Binder had crashed out, and despite almost highsiding on the penultimate lap, held on for his first ever Grand Prix victory, winning by over 8 seconds.
+This made him the first Scottish Grand Prix race winner since Bob McIntyre in 1962.

 Later in the year in Australia, McPhee was running in third place when he lost the front at Lukey Heights on lap 6, and was run over by Andrea Migno and Enea Bastianini, who were running right behind him.
 The race was red flagged, and John was taken to hospital in Melbourne, where he was diagnosed with a concussion, a broken thumb, and a punctured lung.
 The injuries meant McPhee spent nearly 2 months in Australia before he was able to fly home to Scotland.
 He finished the season 22nd in the standings, with 48 total points.